|

 and Miss Baines were the accompanists.

-Rooms, on Wednesday evening was packed to the doors.
-The refreshments were generously provided
+Parish Rooms, on Wednesday evening was packed to the doors.
+The refreshments were generously

-by Mr. and Mrs. King and Mr. and Mrs Whittle.
-Songs were sung by Gunner Howarth, Gunner Wills,
+provided by Mr. and Mrs. King and Mr. and Mrs Whittle.
+Songs were sung by Gunner Howarth, Gunner

-Miss May Baines and Mr. Firth; comic songs by Driver Thompson and Gunners Wright and Gildea;
+Wills, Miss May Baines and Mr. Firth; comic songs by Driver Thompson and Gunners Wright and

-Miss Grundy and Lieut.
+Gildea; Miss Grundy and Lieut.
 Craig Cameron gave recitals which were highly appreciated.
-Then was a
+Then

-competition with ten entries, and the first prize was won by Gunner Mahone, a contortionist, who
+was a competition with ten entries, and the first prize was won by Gunner Mahone, a

-did some very clever items The second prize was divided between Gunners Howarth and O'Niel and
+contortionist, who did some very clever items The second prize was divided between Gunners

-Driver Robinson; and consolation prizes were won by Gunners Wills, Gildea, Allan and
+Howarth and O'Neill and Driver Robinson; and consolation prizes were won by Gunners Wills,

 Congregational